tjadams/Coding-Problems/python/README.md

 * If you try to reference a variable that was never assigned, it's undefined
 * Operators with mixed type operands (int and lfoat) will convert the integer operand to a floating point (ex: 3 * 3.75 / 1.5 = 7.5, the 3 is treated as 3.0)
 * Note that it could be hard to work with floating poitn numbers due to the imprecision.
 The Decimal type solves this
+* bitwise operations only work on `int` types.
+Those operations are the same as in Java

 ## Mistakes I made
 * list = [a, b, c] instead of list = ['a','b','c']